SumayyaPanju/GravityGym/testing.md

 ## Browser Compatibility

-Bassed on research, the most commonly used browsers in 2024 are:
+Based on research, the most commonly used browsers in 2024 are:
 1. Google Chrome (65.41%)
 2. Safari (18.39%)
 3. Edge (5.24%)